hughsheehy/The_NoBS_Manifesto/README.md

 	Axiom #2: There is no substitute for thinking

-	Axiom #3: Being able to do something is what matters
+	Axiom #3: Being able to do it is what matters

 	Axiom #4: Straight talk saves lives